What choosing the hardest and lowest paying job taught me?

 I learned to respect money, no matter how this might sound, and today, I have broader respect for each penny my clients pay me.
 You never know how hard someone had to work to earn 1 dollar and 5 cents that any of us can easily consider a mere trifle.

-And the biggest lesson I learned is, there is nothing worse than working for surviving, doing things that don’t inspire you or contribute to your further progress as a human being.
-And it’s wrong that such hard labor is still in the list of lowest paying jobs.
+And the biggest lesson I learned is there is nothing worse than working for survival, doing things that don’t inspire you or contribute to your further progress as a human being.
+And it’s wrong that such hard labor is still in the list of lowest-paying jobs.